pantelis/artificial-intelligence/_sources/aiml-common/lectures/pgm/bayesian-inference/_index.md

 $$ p(\mathbf{w} | \mathtt{data}, \mathcal{H}) =  \frac{P(  \mathtt{data} | \mathbf{w}, \mathcal{H}) P(\mathbf{w} | \mathcal{H}) }{ P(  \mathtt{data} | \mathcal{H})} $$

-The Bayesian framework allows the introduction of priors $p(\theta | \mathcal{H})$ from a wide variety of sources: experts, other data, past posteriors, etc. It allows us to calculate the posterior distribution from the likelihood function and this prior subject to a normalizing constant.
+The Bayesian framework allows the introduction of priors $p(\mathbf w | \mathcal{H})$ from a wide variety of sources: experts, other data, past posteriors, etc. It allows us to calculate the posterior distribution from the likelihood function and this prior subject to a normalizing constant.

 **We will call _belief_ the internal to the agent posterior probability estimate of a random variable as calculated via the Bayes rule.**